Key Points

 EKG or ECG— Also called electrocardiogram.
 A test that records the heart’s electrical activity.
 An EKG can show how fast your baby’s heart is beating and if the rhythm of the heartbeat is regular.

 hearing test — Also called brainstem auditory evoked response test or BAER.
 This test checks your baby’s hearing.
-A provider places a tiny earphone in your baby’s ear and puts small sensors on his head.
+A provider places a tiny earphone in your baby’s ear and puts small sensors on their head.
 The provider plays sounds through the earphones, and the sensors send information to a machine that measures your baby’s response to the sounds.
 All babies get this test as part of newborn screening.

 newborn screening test — Checks for serious but rare and mostly treatable conditions at birth.
-It includes blood, hearing and heart screening.
+It includes blood, hearing, and heart screening.

 urine test — Tests a baby’s urine for certain health conditions.
 Urine test results can tell providers a lot about your baby’s overall condition.
-For example, test results can tell provider if your baby’s getting enough fluid, how your baby’s kidneys are working and if your baby has an infection.
+For example, test results can tell providers if your baby’s getting enough fluid, how your baby’s kidneys are working, and if your baby has an infection.
 Your baby’s provider inserts a thin tube called a urinary catheter in the opening where urine passes out of your baby’s body to collect the urine.

-Last reviewed: July, 2017
+Last reviewed: April 2025